Customize Consent Preferences

 • bookings@emerson.org.uk

-Our two-year Postgraduate Diploma in Waldorf Education, with an optional third year leading to a Master’s degree, is an internationally recognised qualification for aspiring Waldorf educators.
+Our two-year Postgraduate Diploma in Waldorf Education, with an optional third year leading to a master’s degree, is a Level 7 internationally recognised qualification for aspiring Waldorf educators.

 This essential program provides comprehensive training to become a fully qualified Waldorf class teacher, subject specialist, or Upper School educator.
 It also integrates PGCE and QTS qualifications, ensuring that graduates meet the highest standards of professional teaching certification.